A study in linguistic relativity.

 Preliminaries on tense logic

-Let’s begin the linguistics.
-First, we introduce a modified version of a system of “temporal logic” originally developed by Prior and described, for instance, in .
+We begin the linguistics.
+We introduce a modified version of a system of “temporal logic” originally developed by Prior and described, for instance, in .
 Our system takes, as starting point, a model M, which consists of an ordered sequence of times TM together with the ability to assign, to any given instantaneous world event (in some possibly proper subset of space-time), a corresponding time t in TM.

 We introduce a “morphological” system of affixes; each particular such, when attached to a verb, shall enrich it with additional information concerning time.
 For a model M and any verb V, we define: